 The actors in the interaction loop are the player and the technology, and it can usefully articulate the importance of the controller as the boundary where player and controller meet, and interaction discrepancies come to a head.
 Yet, the interaction loop is limited in that it does not include the external influences and pressures that transform the controller into a site of tension between the needs of individual disabled players and the interests of manufacturers.
 On the one side are individual disabilities and individual experiences of disability; and these can evolve over time (Benness 2019).
-On the other side is the adoption by manufacturers of “standardized (or de facto standardized) platform-specific controllers, e.g., each game console has an associated standardized first-party controller design” (Brown et al. 2010).
+On the other side is the adoption by manufacturers of “standardized (or de facto standardized) platform-specific controllers, e.g., each game console has an associated standardized first-party controller design” (Brown et al. 2010, 211).
 Game developers have also tended to adopt rather than challenge controller guidelines for target platforms, and it is likely that cultural factors are also at play.
 To this end, Brown et al. (2010) notes that “for many game genres, there are existing control schemes that are accepted as norms.”
+(211)

 These tensions are further amplified by that, as aspects of controller usability have been studied in some detail over the last decade to provide improved basis for generic designs, a broadly homogenized, non-disabled, ‘ideal’ player has continued to be assumed (Parisi, 2017).
 As Parisi (2017) describes, design processes involve “identifying an ideal-typical user, and crafting an interface that suits their body, as it is revealed through iterative design and testing.”
 Despite some limited steps in the direction of recognizing of more diverse player physiology; Brown and MacKenzie (2013) for instance note that “the differences in adult hand sizes can be substantial”, even this betrays an assumption that the player has two functional hands.
 These kinds of design assumptions can create difficulties for some disabled players as they impose and serve to sustain certain expectations about physical capabilities.
-For instance, Grammenos, Savidi and Stephanidis note that the interaction demands made are typically substantial “and often require mastering inflexible, quite complicated, input devices and techniques.”
-For Parisi, this makes the flawed assumption that disabled players will be able to adapt and get by, and “that the machine was initially designed in such a way that it would not overwhelm or overload the body with commands that it was simply not equipped to respond to coherently.”
+For instance, Grammenos, Savidis and Stephanidis note that the interaction demands made are typically substantial “and often require mastering inflexible, quite complicated, input devices and techniques.”
+(2009, 2) For Parisi, this makes the flawed assumption that disabled players will be able to adapt and get by, and “that the machine was initially designed in such a way that it would not overwhelm or overload the body with commands that it was simply not equipped to respond to coherently.”
 (2017)

 Affordances